skrey/yellow-extensions/source/help/en/how-to-change-the-content.md

 ---
-Title: How to adjust content
+Title: How to change the content
 ---
 All content files are located in the `content` folder.
 You can edit your website here.